What is an FHA loan and how does it work?

 You will be required to pay two kinds of PMI when using an FHA-insured mortgage.
 They are upfront mortgage insurance and annual mortgage insurance.

 Upfront PMI is collected when you close your loan, or it is rolled into your loan amount.
-The upfront premium is 1.75% of your loan amount.
+The upfront annual mortgage insurance premium is 1.75% of your loan amount.

 The annual premium is divided into 12 monthly payments and is included into your mortgage payment.